 Unlike Plymouth, Rhode Island and New Hampshire, Connecticut Colony was founded by the Puritans of Massachusetts Bay.
 Each colonist would be fined if they did not attend the local church.
 Eventually the Puritans allowed for dissenting churches (Anglicans and Baptists) and the dissenting colonists could avoid a fine if they supported their own church instead.
 By 1708 the colony adopted the Saybrook Platform which took church sovereignty away from the local congregations and placed it in the hands of a colony wide association controlled by ministers.

-The Great Awakening changed the entire landscape of religion in Connecticut.
+The First Great Awakening changed the entire landscape of religion in Connecticut.
 It ripped the Congregational church in half with those supporting the teaching of the Great Awakening being called “New Lights” and those not supporting it being called, “Old Lights.”
 New Lights sought a more emotional church experience one which the Old Lights disagreed and fought them on.
 The New Lights were in a precarious situation because they were not actually dissenters since they still attended the Congregational Church.
 This allowed the Old Lights to argue two things against them,

 - That they were not sober since they were emotional during their services